 Around every special occasion, a ton of fantastic projects come across our desks — be it for Valentine’s Day, the holiday season or another event.
 (I’m excited for some fun St. Patty’s Day designs to pop up in the next few weeks.
 I know you’re good for it.)
 Our sister publication even had an entire competition dedicated to this type of work.
-The letterpress prints created by Column Five and 3 fantastic illustrators have stood out among the projects both for the illustration work and the concepts behind it.
-Fine, I’ll admit it, I’ve been looking at these beautiful postcards and posters for several weeks now, and I’m excited to highlight the work for you.
+The letterpress prints created by Column Five and 3 fantastic illustrators have stood out among the others for both the illustration work and the concepts behind it.
+I’ll admit it, I’ve been looking at these beautiful postcards and posters for several weeks now, and I’m excited to highlight the work for you.

 Column Five sent this postcard set, with limited-edition letterpress prints to their partners.
 It embraces their philosophy of “Be Good to Each Other.”
 This project honors relationships, the struggles inherent in them, and ups they cause, basically embracing the spirit of working “together symbiotically to achieve a greater good.”
 In other words, it asks the recipients to take a moment to focus on people and the positives.

 Taking the concept even deeper, these 3 illustrations focus on 3 pairs of animals that represent this type of “yin-yang arrangement, symbolizing the delicate balance of these relationships, whether in conflict or collaboration,” explains the letter from Column Five.

 The Red Fox & Gray Fox, Wolf & Raven and Lioness & Baby Antelope are paired together.
 While the first pair may not make sense right away, the post card explains that these two animals focus on human’s differences — these foxes are fighting against each other for resources.
 The Red Fox & Gray Wolf illustration is by David D’Andrea who uses an “organic pen-and-ink style.”